Springer Opera House: Construction

 Construction of the new theater building began immediately and advanced quickly.
-By August 10, 1870 the Columbus Enquirer newspaper reported that the building was projected to be completed as early as November of the same year.
+By August 10, 1870, the Columbus Enquirer newspaper reported that the building was projected to be completed as early as November of the same year.
 The speedy construction was not without accident, however.
 Construction worker John Prince suffered a fatal head wound when a scaffold collapsed inside the hall.
 Construction was delayed for a brief time due to short supply of brick and lumber, but by January 1871 the exterior was substantially complete and work had begun on the interior fresco painting.
-On February 10, Springer announced the new opera house would open on February 21, its inaugural event a benefit concert for the nearby Trinity Episcopal Church.
+On February 10, Springer announced the new opera house would open on February 21, its inaugural event a musical benefit concert for the nearby Trinity Episcopal Church.

 1900 renovation

 In 1900, the Springer underwent a major renovation and expansion.
 Prominent theatre designer J. B. McElfatrick was contracted to completely redesign the Springer.
 McElfatrick looked to his own work at the Empire Theatre on Broadway in New York City for his design for the Springer.
 The building was expanded eastward during this renovation, providing a new taller space for the main stage.
 A second balcony was also added at this time as well as hotel rooms, restaurants and office space.
 The hotel and restaurants provided the Springer with a valuable new source of revenue.